marcopeg/stuffer/book/upload.md

 You can rename a file while uploading it by passing a `{uploadField}_name` field containing the desired name.

+A custom name should only contain `a-zA-Z-_`.
+No spaces or non standard characters are allowed for compatibility reasons.

 ## Upload Checksum